-Digilego is an Erasmus+ Strategic Partnership on Digital Readiness co-funded by the European Union and four other academic and research institutions
+Digilego was an Erasmus+ Strategic Partnership on Digital Readiness co-funded by the European Union and four other academic and research institutions

-Digilego is providing high quality easily transferable open educational resources for digital methods training in geography and environmental sciences at higher education institutions
+Digilego still provides high quality easily transferable open educational resources (OER) for digital methods training in geography and environmental sciences at higher education institutions

-Digilego is creating Open Educational Resources (OER) for digital and blended method training, available via an open and participatory platform
+Digilego created Open Educational Resources (OER) for digital and blended method training, available via an open and participatory platform

-Digilego is allowing participatory contributions from higher education teachers and other institutions through a peer review platform for resources
+Digilego allows participatory contributions from higher education teachers and other institutions through a peer review platform for resources

 Developing methodology resources

-The digilego project focuses on the development and provisionment of methodology resources (using an online portal currently under development) in geography and environmental science within the following domains.
+The digilego project focused on the development and provisionment of methodology resources (see the online portal) in geography and environmental science within the following domains.

 Field

-We will train a new cohort of university teaching staff how to create and deliver virtual and blended field trips, produce high-quality virtual field trips, and produce a series of building blocks, manuals and how-to guides that will facilitate the creation of targeted resources by university teaching staff.
+We instructed university teaching staff how to create and deliver virtual and blended field trips, produce high-quality virtual field trips, and produced a series of building blocks, manuals and how-to guides that will facilitate the creation of targeted resources by university teaching staff.

 Quantitative